abregado/champions-combat/_chapters/rules.md

 Move effects are always at the top of the Action card.

 The player can move the number of hexes based on the number in the Move effect.
 Players may not move through each other nor end their movement on top of another player.
-You may not end a movement on the same hex you started on.
+A player may not end a movement on the same hex they started on, unless they played a zero movement card.
 Once moved, the player can choose which way their character faces.
+If a zero movement card is played, the player can still choose a new facing.

 {% include icon_image.html link='files/images/icon-displace.png' %}
 **Displace:**   When included in a move effect, this symbol allows you to enter the hex of another player.